Wiring for an Outdoor Light and Outlet

 Dave’s Reply:

-Thank you for your electrical questions.
+Thank you for your electrical projects.

 How to Wire an Outdoor GFCI Circuit for Outlets and Lighting